 1. Decide if you’re seating or greeting.
 This is the $1,000 question.
 If you have a 500 seat venue but are only expecting 200 people for an early service, maybe you need to be more friendly than functional.
 Perhaps a wave and a hello is better than a sectional grid plan.
 This is a question that must be answered every time, before the service begins.

 2. Utilize non-people tools.
 Ropes, stanchions, reserved signs (keep them nice!), and piping systems can be your friends.
 Used appropriately, they serve as a subtle signal that certain sections are closed until the size of the crowd demands you open them.
-[Related post: How to Get People to Move Down Front]
+[See the “Danny Recommends” post on our pipe and drape system.]

 3. Don’t bury your lead.
 (Yes, I know it’s lede.
 Hang with me.)
 Too often, the first seating team member a guest sees is shoved 40 feet into a darkened auditorium.
 The guest doesn’t know who they are, what they’re for, or even that they’re there.
 Move your first person closer to the door, see them before they see you, and be proactive in beginning the seating process.